wolfSSL/documentation/wolfSSL/src/appendix04.md

 ### Runtime Binary Sizes

-The wolfssl dynamic library (.so) file is 13770472 bytes (Approximately 14Mb).
-Without the `--with-liboqs` it is 3083616 bytes (Approximately 3.0Mb).
+The `tls_bench` example application binary file is 12533216 bytes after being built then stripped (Approximately 12Mb).
+Without the `--with-liboqs` it is 2592504 bytes after being built then stripped (Approximately 2.5Mb).
+This is a difference of 9940712 bytes (Approximately 10Mb).

 ### Benchmarks for KEM Groups

+**NOTE**: Only two cores are used.

 ```
 Side   Cipher                  Group              Total Bytes  # Cons   Rx ms  Tx ms  Rx MB/s  Tx MB/s Con Total ms Con Avg ms